 First and foremost, always be aware of your surroundings.
 Keep an eye out for potential hazards such as traffic, uneven surfaces, or other dogs.
 It’s important to choose routes that are safe and suitable for both you and your dog.

-When running with your dog, it’s crucial to have good lead control.
+When trail running with dogs, it’s crucial to have good lead control.
 Make sure your dog is securely attached to their leash and that you have a firm grip.
 Avoid using retractable leashes, as they can be unpredictable and make it difficult to maintain control.
 They are also a trip hazard to others.

 It’s also important to consider your dog’s limitations.
 Not all dogs are built for long-distance running, so be mindful of their breed, age, and overall fitness level.
 Take breaks when necessary and always listen to your dog’s cues.
 If they’re showing signs of fatigue or discomfort, it’s time to slow down or stop.